jtoyoda/jtoyoda.github.io/README.md

 Some flags, locations, and items have multiple selections.
 Left click or right click to cycle forward or backwards.

-The "L" with a number next to it is an option for use to indicate Loose Items.
+The "L" and "D" with a number next to it is an option for use to indicate Loose or Dud item location amounts.
-- An option for Duds will come in a future update.
-- Both these flag settings have no effect on the map or items, only for visual reference.
+- Both these buttons have no effect on the map or items, only for visual reference.

 Flags have been split between Map Edit flags and Incentive location flags.